 Java 8 Cheat Sheet and Best Practices

 In this post we’ll look at the hot topics of the Java 8 language: default methods, lambdas and streams, and using Optional to represent absent values.
 In addition, we'll talk about the Java 8 best practices that we've found so far.
-If you're just here for our Java 8 cheat sheet, you can click the image or button below to download a printable PDF version.
+If you're just here for our Java 8 cheat sheet, you can click the image or button at the bottom of the page to download a printable PDF version.

 Best Practices in Java 8